ameerwasi001/BA-Test/README.md

 The write method presses enters unless you pass an optional argument `enter->false` in the same line.

 ## Wait
-In the process of testing you may want to wait for certain things to happen, even though going to website by either clicking or visiting though the methods alredy does so but, you now can wait by sleeping, meaning using sleep method.\n
+In the process of testing you may want to wait for certain things to happen, even though going to website by either clicking or visiting through the methods alredy does so but, you now can wait by sleeping, meaning using sleep method.

 ```sleep => 10```